hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_desert_landscape_with_a_cactus_in_the_foreground_31b67701-82a8-4ef8-a4ac-4723c54d3159-0_2.content.md

 ## Contact Us

 Have questions or want to learn more about our services?
-Contact us at [email protected] or follow us on social media @desertoasis.
+Contact us at me@pavolhejny.com or follow us on social media @desertoasis.
 We're here to support you on your journey towards inner peace.

 -->